w3c/wot/testfest/2018-12-online/TDs/Panasonic/README.md

 ## Notice

-- All TDs are old (based on the Web of Things (WoT) Thing Description W3C Working Draft 21 October 2018).
+- All of the TDs are old (based on the 2018 Lyon TD specs).

 ## Things in Osaka lab (Video through Hangout)